Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/HTML & CSS/LNHTML & CSS.md

 HTML documents render sequentially, so any JavaScript in the `head` will finish loading before any visual elements in the body begin to load.
 This can be problematic and visibly slow our page if we have a large amount of code in the `head`.
 We could alternatively use the 'defer' attribute, like in our example below.
-This will ensure that the script is only run after the page has finished parsing.
+This will ensure that the script is only run after the page has finished parsing and will function the same as placing our scripts at the end of the body.
 We also have the 'async' option.
 This will download the script in parallel to parsing the page, and then execute as soon as it's available.
 Your use case will determine the method you use.
 We will explore JavaScript more fully in a later module.

 Lastly, `<base>` allows us to give a base url for all hyperlinks in our document (i.e. all hyperlinks will specify an addition to the end of the url to take us to a specific page whose url starts with